trolie/spec/docs/community-events/20240330-Forecasting-API-stable.md

 ## Stable Use Cases

-Client developers should consider the specification stable in its support of the following use cases:
+Implementors should consider the specification stable in its support of the following use cases:

 * Submitting Forecast Ratings Proposals
 * Obtaining Forecast Ratings Proposal Status